Why is the ocean blue?

 Reflect with a Child’s Curiosity

-Whether you find your child’s questions charming and a beautiful expression of their burgeoning curiosity or a torturous phase to simply be dealt with (or both), children go on an asking-why rampage because they are trying to piece together the world around them.
+If you have a child over the age of two, you’re likely very familiar with questions like these that start with “why?”
+Whether you find your child’s questions charming and a beautiful expression of their burgeoning curiosity or a torturous phase to simply be dealt with (or both), it’s important to know how precious and admirable that curiosity really is.

+Children go on an asking-why rampage because they are trying to piece together the world around them.
 They’re trying to fill in the blanks about what they are experiencing, so they ask and ask and ask until they get a satisfactory answer.

 Make Time for Reflection